News

 The OSCE focuses on a wide range of areas such as arms control, confidence- and security building measures, human rights, election observation, minority rights and countering terrorism.

-The OSCE headquarter is located in Vienna.
-OSCE also has offices in Geneva, Copenhagen, The Hague, Prague and Warsaw.
-OSCE employs approx. 550 employees.
-In addition, approx. 2,400 employees working in OSCE missions and field operations in South-Eastern Europe, Caucasus and Central Asia.
+The OSCE headquarter is located in Vienna in Austria.
+OSCE also has offices in Copenhagen, Geneva, The Hague, Prague and Warsaw.
+OSCE employs approx. 2,200 employees working in three OSCE institutions, The Secretariat, Missions and Field operations in South-Eastern Europe, Caucasus and Central Asia.

-Furthermore, the CFE Treaty (the Treaty on Conventional Strengths in Europe), the Open Skies Treaty (the Treaty on Mutual Transfers) and the Vienna Document on Confidence- and Security building measures are administered in the framework of the OSCE.
+Furthermore, the Open Skies Treaty (the Treaty on Mutual Transfers) and the Vienna Document on Confidence- and Security building measures are administered in the framework of the OSCE.
 The agreements contribute to openness and military stability in Europe.